-Music Education Graduate Assistantships
+Graduate Assistantships

-Music Education Graduate Assistants in the Music Department assist faculty as assigned, and typically provide administrative support and/or assistance with department ensembles.
+Research Assistants in the Music Department assist faculty as assigned, and typically provide administrative support and/or assistance with department ensembles.

-Department Regulations Regarding Graduate Assistantships
+Department Regulations - Graduate Assistantships

 Your appointment as a Graduate Assistant is based on our review of your qualifications and on the needs of the Department.
 The amount of your award, the duties of your Assistantship, and the number of hours required (which is directly related to the amount of your financial aid) will be conveyed to you by the Department.
 Financial aid is divided into two categories: 1) tuition waiver and 2) monetary stipend (usually in addition to tuition waiver).
 Both are considered Assistantships and require varying levels of service to the Department.
 If you are granted a tuition waiver, it is your responsibility to know how many tuition hours are granted.
-You must obtain permission from your advisor if you wish to register for a different number of credit hours.
+It is imperative that you register for the hours that are awarded.
+You must obtain permission from your advisor, the Department Chair, and Laura Stauffer if you wish to register for a different number of credit hours.
 If you receive a stipend, YOU MUST complete the FAFSA on-line at the time you are recommended for the award.
 This is a necessary final step before you receive the award.

 Graduate awards are conditional and require that you maintain good standing in the Graduate School and Music Department.
-If you fail to register before the last day of the late registration period for the session in which your award is valid, you will forfeit this award.
+If you fail to register before the last day of the late registration period for the session in which your award is valid, you will incur any late fess.
 Your appointment does not exempt you from adherence to the Graduate School and departmental degree requirements for research and/or teaching experience.